aleksandarskrbic/aleksandarskrbic.github.io/_posts/2020-04-04-akka-actors-1.md

     Props(new Ingestion(input, output, nWorkers))
 }
 ```
 For those actors who have some additional functionalities, I prefer to implement an additional trait, where business logic is concentrated and will be just mixed with the actor.
 This makes the actor class clean and simple because in it we are only dealing with behavior.
-Actor behavior is a way of message processing.
+Actor behavior is a way of a message processing.
 ```scala
 trait IngestionHandler {
   val ip: Regex = """.*?(\d{1,3})\.(\d{1,3})\.(\d{1,3})\.(\d{1,3}).*""".r